Altius/Index/README.md

 Method for generating a master list / Index of DNaseI hypersensitivity sites.
 All code, implementation details and design by Wouter Meuleman and Eric Rynes.

+## How to run within Docker:
+This approach is not recommended, as it will execute command serially, which will take an enormous amount of time for any real-life dataset.

+1. Run the Docker script
+`./run_from_scratch.sh`

-# How to run:
+## How to run with SLURM:

-##1.
-Generates chunked versions of the master list, for each of ~5000 chunks (run in parallel)
+1. Generates chunked versions of the master list, for each of ~5000 chunks (run in parallel) `sbatch ML_build_slurm.sh` wait for jobs to finish
-`sbatch ML_build_slurm.sh`
-wait for jobs to finish

-##2.
-Resolves overlaps for alternative master list versions where no overlap is required
+2. Resolves overlaps for alternative master list versions where no overlap is required `sbatch ML_overlap_slurm.sh` wait for jobs to finish
-`sbatch ML_overlap_slurm.sh`
-wait for jobs to finish

-##3.
-Generates the final concatenated versions, as well as browser tracks
-`./code_gen_masterlist.sh <ID/DATE> <numchunks>`
-ID/DATE will be the name of the masterlist -- the latest I generated is called 'WM20180313' numchunks is the number of genomic chunks that was used to process the R code in parallel.
+3. Generates the final concatenated versions, as well as browser tracks `./code_gen_masterlist.sh <ID/DATE> <numchunks>` ID/DATE will be the name of the masterlist -- the latest I generated is called 'WM20180313' numchunks is the number of genomic chunks that was used to process the R code in parallel.

-# Files of interest:
+## Files of interest:

 ```
 code_ML.R | common routines